Hennepin Probate / Mental Health Court

 What is the difference between a guardian and a conservator?

-A guardian is a person that court appoints to make the personal decisions for the protected person ("Ward".)
-The guardian has authority to make decisions on behalf of the protected person about things like where to live, medical choices, training and education, etc. A conservator is a person the court appoints to make financial decisions for the protected person ("Conservatee".)
-The conservator typically has the power to enter into contracts, pay bills, invest assets, and perform other financial functions for the protected person.
+A guardian is appointed to make the personal decisions for the person subject to guardianship.
+The guardian has authority to make decisions on behalf of the person subject to guardianship about such things as where to live, medical decisions, training and education, etc. A conservator is appointed to make financial decisions for the person subject to conservatorship.
+The conservator typically has the power to enter into contracts, pay bills, invest assets, and perform other financial functions for the person subject to conservatorship.

-Wards are minors or incapacitated adults who have a court-appointed guardian, lack sufficient understanding or capacity to make or communicate responsible personal decisions, and who have an inability to meet their personal needs for medical care, nutrition, clothing, shelter, or safety.
-Protected persons are those individuals who have had conservators appointed for them because they lack similar capacity and have demonstrated an inability to make decisions regarding their financial affairs or estate.
+A person subject to guardianship is a minor or incapacitated adult who has a court-appointed guardian, lacks sufficient understanding or capacity to make or communicate responsible personal decisions, and who has an inability to meet person needs for medical care, nutrition, clothing, shelter, or safety.
+A person subject to conservatorship is an individual who has had a conservator appointed for them because they lack similar capacity and have demonstrated an inability to make decisions regarding their financial affairs or estate.

 What is a court visitor?